 Marcus by Goldman Sachs might be new to the personal loans scene, but it’s rocketed to the top since its launch.
 It’s already originated $3 billion in loans and now offers other financial products like savings accounts and CDs.

 Despite the advantage of Goldman Sachs’ experience, you might be looking for a more popular loan provider or one that can offer more options.
 The lenders listed below are the best alternatives to Marcus.

 - No fees

 - Specializes in debt consolidation

-- Discounted interest rates for US servicemembers
+- Discounted interest rates for US service members

-- Harder to qualify with self-employment income
+- Harder to qualify with income from self-employment

 - Potentially high late payment charges